xuxiaowei-io/gitaly/doc/serverside_git_usage.md

 # Server side Git usage

-Gitaly uses three implementations to read and write to Git repositories:
+Gitaly uses two implementations to read and write to Git repositories:

 1. `git(1)` - The same Git used by clients all over the world
-1. [LibGit2](https://github.com/libgit2/libgit2) - a linkable library used through Rugged and Git2Go
 1. On ad-hoc basis, part of Git is implemented in this repository if the implementation is easy and stable.
 For example the [pktline](../internal/git/pktline) package.